 - a.
 Ensure implementation of emergency management policy and requirements; maintain programs and systems consistent with policy and requirements. - b.
 Ensure funding and resources are adequate for DOE facilities and activities for the continuing and effective implementation of emergency management programs, and that emergency response assets and capabilities are appropriately maintained. - c.
 Develop, in coordination with the Operations/Field Office, the Associate Deputy Secretary for Field Management, the Assistant Secretary for Environment, Safety and Health, and the Director of Emergency Management contractor performance measures and criteria. - d.
 Ensure full coordination with the Director of Emergency Management on all emergency management activities. - e.
-Within areas of programmatic responsibility, ensure the following: - (1) Readiness assurance activities are performed, and emergency preparedness activities, including emergency response exercises, are fully coordinated with the Director of Emergency Management. - (2) A system/program is established and maintained for 24-hour initial receipt and further dissemination of emergency notifications; and a current listing of personnel designated to perform the function is maintained and routinely provided to the Director of Emergency Management.
+Within areas of programmatic responsibility, ensure the following: - (1) Readiness assurance activities are performed, and emergency preparedness activities, including emergency response exercises, are fully coordinated with the Director of Emergency Management.

-- (3) Specialized technical representatives and subject matter experts are provided when a Headquarters Emergency Management Team is convened. - (4) Training and response is adequate in Operations/Field Office programs. - f.
+- (2) A system/program is established and maintained for 24-hour initial receipt and further dissemination of emergency notifications; and a current listing of personnel designated to perform the function is maintained and routinely provided to the Director of Emergency Management. - (3) Specialized technical representatives and subject matter experts are provided when a Headquarters Emergency Management Team is convened. - (4) Training and response is adequate in Operations/Field Office programs. - f.
 Conduct line management reviews of program-specific emergency management activities in coordination with the Director of Emergency Management. - g.
-Coordinate with the Assistant Secretary for Congressional, Public and Intergovernmental Affairs, and the Director of Emergency Management to provide for the handling and control of information on emergency situations.
+Coordinate with the Assistant Secretary for Congressional, Public and Intergovernmental Affairs, and the Director of Emergency Management to provide for the handling and control of information on emergency situations. - h.

-h.
 Assign:

-- (1) Principal Deputy (as designated by the Under Secretary) to serve as an Emergency Manager for Headquarters activation during emergency responses or exercises; - (2) Deputy Assistant Secretary or Associate Deputy Assistant Secretary or equivalent level to serve on the Standing Emergency Management Coordinating Committee; - (3) Deputy Assistant Secretary or Associate Deputy Assistant Secretary or equivalent to serve as the Deputy Chief of Staff for Technical Operations and to co-direct the Headquarters Technical Operations Cadre; and - (4) Seni or representatives for the Emergency Management Advisory Committee.
+- (1) Deputy Assistant Secretary or Associate Deputy Assistant Secretary or equivalent level to serve on the Standing Emergency Management Coordinating Committee; - (2) Deputy Assistant Secretary or Associate Deputy Assistant Secretary or equivalent to serve as the Deputy Chief of Staff for Technical Operations and to co-direct the Headquarters Technical Operations Cadre; and - (3) Senior representatives for the Emergency Management Advisory Committee.